nalej/docs/docs/organization/organization-1.md

 ## Creating users

-You need to be an Owner of the organization to be able to create, manage or delete a user.
+You need to be a **NalejAdmin** to be able to create or delete a user in the system.
+An **Owner** can update users and change passwords, but not create or delete users.

 ### Web Interface